 Contact angle measurements correlate beautifully with the changes in contaminant levels picked up by spectroscopy methods.
 Most precision measurements of contaminants on surfaces are done with equipment that isn’t feasible for manufacturers to purchase and couldn’t be used on real parts actually being manufactured anyway.

 Contact angle measurements can be performed immediately before and after treatment on the production line with manual or automated measurement tools.
-Just as laser cleaning replaces outmoded surface preparation methods due to the automation needs of high-volume, high-precision manufacturing, contact angle measurements also make subjective and imprecise surface quality tests like dyne inks and water break tests obsolete.
+Just as laser cleaning replaces outmoded surface preparation methods due to the automation needs of high-volume, high-precision manufacturing, contact angle measurements make subjective and imprecise surface quality tests like dyne inks and water break tests obsolete.